 (b)Editor's Note:(/b) Thanks Dianne, we never know how people will use tips given so we err on the side of caution.

 We lived in Hawaii for three years with bamboo groves galore.
 It grows through CONCRETE and ASPHALT, which is why the oriental armies used it for combat and building.
 It's TOUGH.
 Gasoline might stop that particular stalk, but I'd go with a deep double sheet metal partition about two feet deep all along the fence row ahead of the place where the most recent growth into your yard has invaded.
 Then prepare to gasoline all shoots that come up behind the metal partition.

 Bamboo grows so fast that one can almost watch it grow, like banana trees, too.
 I don't envy your position, but I'd either go to court, or do the above.
-I believe from my experience with it that it's going to be a long battle for you, either way.

 If the neighbor's grove is old and established, you will not likely be able to stop it's growth invasion.
 It's a terrible problem in the Orient, and they decided to do things with it rather than to try to fight it.
 I'd NEVER plant it ANYWHERE, even in a pot.
 It's NOT "lucky" at all.
 The freshest "tiny shoots" are edible when sliced, but I can't tell you more than that.
 Being in the cane family, it's woody stalk is an

 aggressive invader.
 Good luck and God help you in your efforts. : )